Forget thinking about what to make for dinner for the next 6 weeks!Get my new cookbook and meal plan!

 BBQ Chicken Chili- it’s not exactly traditional chili but I’m here to tell you it’s a people pleaser.
 I’ve taken this chili to multiple chili cook-offs over the years and it just about always wins in at least one of the categories.
 In fact, just this last weekend it took “Best Non-Traditional Chili” at our church’s Halloween party.

 I think the zinger in this BBQ Chicken Chili is the addition of pineapple.
 No one expects to bite down into a piece of juicy pineapple when eating chili, right?
 The combo of sweet, spicy, and smoky just works so well.
+Plus, everyone loves BBQ Chicken, so it is a crowd-pleaser all around.

 Tips for Cooking BBQ Chicken Chili: